The Wall Street Journal Europe

 The Wall Street Journal Europe was a daily English-language newspaper that covered global and regional business news for Europe, the Middle East, and Africa (EMEA).
-Published by Dow Jones & Company, a News Corp company, it formed part of the business publication franchise that included The Wall Street Journal, The Wall Street Journal Asia, and The Wall Street Journal Online.
+Published by the Dow Jones & Company, a News Corp company, it formed as a part of the business publication franchise that included The Wall Street Journal, The Wall Street Journal Asia, and The Wall Street Journal Online.
 The final print edition of the newspaper was published on 29 September 2017.

 Background

 Founded in 1983, The Wall Street Journal Europe was printed in nine locations throughout the region, including in Belgium, Germany, Ireland, Italy, Spain, Switzerland, Turkey, the U.K., and Israel.
-The paper was distributed in more than 60 countries with almost 80% of its subscribers European citizens.
-The paper cease publication in 2017.
+The paper was distributed in more than 60 countries, and almost 80% of its subscribers were European citizens.
+The paper ceased publication in 2017.

-The Wall Street Journal Europe drew on the Dow Jones network of more than 1,900 editors and reporters worldwide, including more than 400 in Europe alone, operating from 30 news bureaus across the EMEA region.

-Its website offered news and analysis, opinion, market data and multimedia features tailored for a European audience by a London-based editorial team.
+The website of The Wall Street Journal Europe offered news and analysis, opinion, market data, and multimedia features tailored for a European audience by a London-based editorial team.
 Blogs included New Europe, covering Eastern and Central Europe; Iain Martin's blog on U.K. Politics The Source; and Real Time Brussels, offering analysis on events through the European business day.

 Content was also available via mobile devices, including a Europe edition of the WSJ.com BlackBerry Reader.
-A mobile-optimized website provided continually updated news, information and analysis from Europe.WSJ.com via any web-enabled mobile device or smartphone.
+A mobile-optimized website provided continually updated news, information, and analysis from Europe.WSJ.com via any web-enabled mobile device or smartphone.